 - Use a rear-facing-only car safety seat in the back seat of all vehicles. - Never put your baby in the front seat of a vehicle that has a passenger airbag. - Your baby's safety depends on you.
 Always wear your lap and shoulder seat belt.
 Never drive after drinking alcohol or using drugs.
-Never text or use a cell phone while driving. - Always put your baby to sleep on her back in her own crib, not your bed. - Your baby should sleep in your room until she is at least 6 months old. - Make sure your baby's crib or sleep surface meets the most recent safety quidelines. - If you choose to use a mesh playpen, get one made after February 28, 2013. - Swaddling should not be used after 2 months of age. - Prevent scalds or burns.
-Don't drink hot liquids while holding your baby. - Prevent tap water burns.
-Set the water heater so the temperature at the faucet is at or below 120°F /49°C. - Keep a hand on your baby when dressing or changing her on a changing table, couch, or bed. - Never leave your baby alone in bathwater, even in a bath seat or ring.
+Never text or use a cell phone while driving. - Always put your baby to sleep on her back in her own crib, not in your bed. - Your baby should sleep in your room until she is at least 6 months of age. - Make sure your baby's crib or sleep surface meets the most recent safety guidelines. - Don't put soft objects and loose bedding such as blankets, pillows, bumper pads, and toys in the crib. - Drop-side cribs should not be used. - Lower the crib mattress. - If you choose to use a mesh playpen, get one made after February 28, 2013. - Prevent tap water burns.
+Set the water heater so the temperature at the faucet is at or below 120°F /49°C. - Prevent scalds or burns.
+Don't drink hot drinks when holding your baby. - Keep a hand on your baby on any surface from which she might fall and get hurt, such as a changing table, couch, or bed. - · Never leave your baby alone in bathwater, even in a bath seat or ring. - Keep small objects, small toys, and latex balloons away from your baby. - Don't use a baby walker.

-WHAT TO EXPECT AT YOUR BABY'S 4 MONTH VISIT
+WHAT TO EXPECT AT YOUR BABY'S 6 MONTH VISIT